Brazil agribusiness joins with NGOs to call for action on Amazon

 SAO PAULO (Reuters) - Brazil’s leading meat export industry group and other agribusiness associations on Friday joined with nongovernment organizations (NGOs) to call for an end to deforestation on public lands, demanding government action as the Amazon rainforest burns.

-Meat group Abiec and NGOs Imazon and IPAM are among the 11 Brazilian groups signing on to a campaign that also calls for protected conservation areas in the country to be maintained and the creation of a justice ministry task force to resolve conflicts over public land, according to a statement from the signatories.
+Meat group Abiec and NGOs Imazon and IPAM are among the 11 Brazilian groups signing on to a campaign that also calls for protected conservation areas in the country to be maintained and the creation of a justice ministry task force to resolve conflicts over public land, representatives of the groups told reporters.

-The campaign also called for another task force to promote conservation and sustainable development of public forests where it is not already being done.

 The highest number of forest fires since 2010 are tearing through the Amazon this year, data from the country’s space research agency revealed last month, provoking a global outcry that more must be done to protect the world’s largest tropical rainforest.